SquireOfSoftware/JSPets/README.md

 The problem comes trying to keep the reference screen and the source screen intact, we could try and save a current screen over the source screen.

+Note that there is also a potential problem with the step screen.

+Basically I originally had it so that the screen was optimised to clear the last digit (if and only if it differed to what was previously recorded) and the redraw the digit.

+This had the benefit that it would draw the whole number once, then wait until a step was taken and only the digits that changed say in the number 103 to 104, only the 3rd digit would be redrawn, everything else is kept the same.

+The problem now is that because I have broken everything up into render loops, I can't exactly control it.

+Though I have worked around this via the introduction of the variable "newScreen".
+You can see it in the render loop.

+Upon changing to the state, it is set to true, draws the whole screen up and then sets the variable to false.
+After which returns to the comparative check of only drawing what has been changed.

 Milestones for now:
 1. Get a game loop going - done
 2. Record the framerate - done